Dear Future (Team of 5)

 Worked with procedural generation engineer to develop assets

 3D modeled assets for procedurally generated and manually designed areas using Maya

 Modeled landmark assets to provide unique areas for players to explore

 These are some drawings I created towards the beginning of my time on the project as a proposal for what kind of shapes I could make.
 The intent was to create basic pieces that could be procedurally arranged into a variety of ways to help make exploring this world more interesting.
 Kevin Wong and Sihao Zhou developed a layout of roads and city blocks that works on top of these bases to create more interesting layouts that include more than just square city blocks.

 These are some sketches and mood boards I created when I first joined the team based on goals and intentions for the game provided by Kevin Wong.
 These sketches were useful to help us all feel on the same page as we started out and start getting out ideas that we could continue to develop.

 Procedural Generation Building Pieces

-Most recently, I have been working with our level designers, Sihao and Kevin, to create landmarks that will appear throughout the procedurally generated cities.
-These locations are where players will have to navigate through the area to discover story items.
-The three of developed a workflow that allowed me to propose a basic initial design and then pass on the gray box model for them to add a critical path for the player to follow.
+AS we progressed with the game, I had the opportunity to work more closely with our level designers, Sihao and Kevin, to create the landmarks that appear throughout the procedurally generated cities.
+These locations are where players have to navigate through the area to discover story items.
+The three of us developed a workflow that allowed me to propose a basic initial design and then pass on the gray box model for them to add a critical path for the player to follow.
 After, I would be able to create the final asset.
 Throughout the process, we continually tested the metrics of the model to make sure gameplay was working as intended.